luslab/oz-bulk-rnaseq/G. Read Quantification.md

 ## Cufflinks

-Overlapping bundles of fragment are assembled > Fragments are connected in an overlap graph > Transcript isoforms are inferred from the minimum paths required to cover the graph > abundance of each isoform is estimated with a maximum lieklihood probabilstic model
+Overlapping bundles of fragment are assembled > Fragments are connected in an overlap graph > Transcript isoforms are inferred from the minimum paths required to cover the graph > abundance of each isoform is estimated with a maximum likelihood probabilstic model

 ![enter image description here](https://media.nature.com/lw926/nature-assets/nbt/journal/v28/n5/images/nbt.1621-F1.jpg)